 Keith Paul Medelis is the Creative Director of Upstream Artists’ Collective, developing new work with an environmental conscience.
 Stage and company management credits include Off-Broadway: White Rabbit, Red Rabbit, Turn Me Loose; New York: LaMaMa for Superhero Clubhouse, Bushwick Starr, The Flea Theater, Elastic City, and Brooklyn College.
 Several directing credits in New York and regionally.
 He is an adjunct professor at Mercy College and a teaching artist at the Professional Performing Arts School.
 MFA: Brooklyn College. upstreamartistscollective.org

-Piper Rasmussen grew up on a farm in Ohio, where she lived a double life hoisting haybales and doing theatre.
-She received her BA in Theatre from Barnard College of Columbia University with a concentration in playwriting.
+Piper Rasmussen received her BA in Theatre from Barnard College of Columbia University with a concentration in playwriting.
 She has worked in a variety of capacities (onstage, artistic, technical, and administrative) with New York groups like Object Collection, Planet Connections Theatre Festivity, and The Actors Company Theatre (TACT).
-She writes, but isn't a playwright wright now [sic], and enjoys working in nonprofit development during the daytime hours.
-She votes herself Person Most Likely to Ask to Pet Your Dog.
+Her plays have been performed in New York, Ohio, and Oregon.
+Piper enjoys working in nonprofit development during the daytime hours.

 Adrienne’s love for the written word has led her in many directions including broadcast journalism, print journalism, creative writing, and academia.
 She currently works as an English instructor and freelance writer, primarily covering literature and theater.
 She holds BAs in English and journalism from the University of Minnesota, Minneapolis and an MA in English from Brooklyn College.
 Her writing has appeared in Bust Magazine, New York Press, The Onion’s AV section, Downtown Express, The Villager, Chelsea Now, The Feminist Review, Elevate Difference, Bitch Magazine, Venus Zine, The Minnesota Women’s Press, Pulse of the Twin Cities, and others.